UW-Hydro/bmorph/docs/example_workflow_explained.rst

         conditioned_totals[site] = conditioned_totals['IRFroutedRunoff'].sel(seg=seg)

 Lastly we combine all the data into a singular xarray.Dataset, putting a nice little bow on your basin's analysis.
-If you did not run any parts of bmoprh, make certain to comment out those lines below.
+If you did not run all parts of bmoprh, make certain to comment out those lines below.

 .. code:: ipython3